Graduate School of Advanced Integrated Studies in Human Survivability (Shishu-Kan), Kyoto University

 Service Learning

 All the students complete service learning during the first two years.
 Service learning is conducted with the cooperation of external institutions such as welfare facilities.
 The aim of service learning is to nurture a mindset for leaders with moral, compassion, and responsibility through practical learning in the local community.
 Most of the students take service learning conducted with partner institutions in and around Kyoto.
+Activities outside Japan must be arranged by the student, and may be approved as upon examination.

 Jukugi